Dan Harmon

-Daniel James Harmon (born January 3, 1973) is an American television writer, producer, animator, and actor.
-He is best known as the creator and producer of the NBC sitcom Community (2009–2015), creator and host of the comedy podcast Harmontown (2012–2019), creator of the Adult Swim animated sitcom Rick and Morty (2013–present) and its subsequent franchise along with Justin Roiland where he voices Birdperson, co-founder of the alternative television network and website Channel 101 along with Rob Schrab, and creator of Fox animated sitcom Krapopolis (2023–present).
+Daniel James Harmon (born January 3, 1973) is an American television writer, producer, and actor.
+He is best known as the creator and producer of the NBC sitcom Community (2009–2015), creator and host of the comedy podcast Harmontown (2012–2019), and co-creator of the Adult Swim animated sitcom Rick and Morty (2013–present) and its subsequent franchise along with Justin Roiland.
+Harmon is also co-founder of the alternative television network and website Channel 101 along with Rob Schrab, and creator of the Fox animated sitcom Krapopolis (2023–present).

 Early life

 Daniel James Harmon was born in Milwaukee, Wisconsin, on January 3, 1973.
 He graduated from Brown Deer High School in Brown Deer, Wisconsin, and attended Marquette University.
 He briefly attended Glendale Community College in Glendale, California, an experience which would later form the basis of his sitcom Community.